A Question of Qualities

 About the Author

-Jeffrey Kipnis is Professor of Architecture at Ohio State University.
+Jeffrey Kipnis is a Professor of Architectural Design and Theory at The Ohio State University.

 —Sylvia Lavin, Director of Critical Studies and MA/PhD Programs, UCLA Architecture